Qi Gong and Meditation

 Upekshanandi was ordained in 2017 and has lived at Dhanakosa since 2013.
 She loves long walks around the glen, spends most of her free time reading books and is passionate about exploring meditation practice.

 Open to all, these retreats are suitable for both beginners and those with more experience, but no previous experience is assumed.
 All these retreats include introductory meditation teaching and periods of silence.

-Qi Gong helps to generate energy and vitality, and promotes self healing and inner harmony allowing us to become more fully conscious and aware.
+Qi Gong helps to generate energy and vitality, promoting self healing and inner harmony allowing us to become more aware.
 Meditation and Qi Gong complement each other beautifully.
 By combining the two practices, this retreat offers us the chance to deepen our connection with ourselves and others in the natural beauty and healing environment that is Dhanakosa.